 One day, my sister-in-law heard about the Mesquite Cancer HELP Society at, of all places, a local cigarette store!
 We called and made an appointment with the MCHS to see what help was available.
 After completing an application, and being approved for services, they helped us with fuel reimbursement for trips to St. George, as well as partial payment for prescription costs.

 I am happy to say that Joe made it through chemotherapy, and we are hoping for the best at his next PET scan.
 Based on the kindness, sensitivity and compassion of the MCHS, we feel compelled to let others know what a great organization the MCHS is...a Godsend!
 We couldn't have done it without them.

 I was diagnosed with Stage 3b metastatic melanoma in April, 2016.
 Surgeries and treatment started immediately.
 I had a lot of support from family and friends helping me adjust to my new reality.

-I had been given a lot of information, opinions, and advise but one of the best pieces of information I received was to contact Mesquite Cancer HELP Society.
-It took me a while to finally contact them but when I did, I was give a true blessing.
+I had been given a lot of information, opinions, and advice, but one of the best pieces of information I received was to contact Mesquite Cancer HELP Society.
+It took me a while to finally contact them but when I did, I was given a true blessing.

 Upon visiting with them I was given a very simple application and learned that I could get assistance both financially and emotionally.
 They provided me with fuel reimbursements to offset the many trips I made to Las Vegas.
 They also offered one-on-one counseling to help me work through the emotional toll that cancer took on me.
 The staff was very resourceful and always made me feel important and that I had their full support in anything I faced.